scheidelg/deskbackup/pages/tech_editing/markdown_rules.md

 OK, maybe they're more like guidelines.
 There are always edge cases where it doesn't make sense to apply the rules. ;)

-## Open External Content in New Windows or Tabs

-It bugs me when I'm a web page with "step-by-step" instructions includes a link to external content, and clicking on the link renders that external content in the same tab -- meaning that the instructions are now replaced with the new content.

-In those cases, make sure to format the link so the content opens in a a new tab and/or window.
-See [Activating Links in New Windows]( /pages/tech_editing/markdown_notes.md#Activating_Links_in_New_Windows).

 ## Titles of Web Pages and Books

 Use italics (i.e., soft-emphasis) for titles of web pages and books.